Algarve-Tourist.com

 The beaches of Carvoeiro

-Unlike many other Algarve resort towns, Carvoeiro has no sensible alternative beach within walking distance of the town centre.
-The only other choice of beach in Carvoeiro is the small Praia do Paraíso (paradise beach), which has very little sand at high tide.
+Unlike many other Algarve resort towns, Carvoeiro has no viable alternative beach within walking distance of the town centre.
+The only other option is the small Praia do Paraíso (paradise beach), which has very little sand at high tide.

 Praia de Carvoeiro